3rd Plurinational Legislative Assembly of Bolivia

-The 3rd Plurinational Legislative Assembly of Bolivia (3° Asamblea Legislativa Plurinacional de Bolivia; ALP) is the current meeting of the legislative branch of the Bolivian government, composed of the Chamber of Senators and the Chamber of Deputies.
-It convened in La Paz on 3 November 2020, during the final week of Jeanine Áñez's presidency, and will end in 2025.
-It will meet during all five years of Luis Arce's presidency.
+The 3rd Plurinational Legislative Assembly of Bolivia (3° Asamblea Legislativa Plurinacional de Bolivia; ALP) was a meeting of the legislative branch of the Bolivian government, composed of the Chamber of Senators and the Chamber of Deputies.
+It convened in La Paz on 3 November 2020, during the final week of Jeanine Áñez's presidency, and ended on 6 November 2025.
+It meet during all five years of Luis Arce's presidency.